Looking for Something?

 Breading station set up for Pork Scallopini with Lemon Caper Sauce.

 Set out three shallow bowls.
-Place the flour into the first bowl.
-Mix together the lightly beaten egg and the milk in the second bowl.
-Place the Panko breadcrumbs into the third.
+Place flour into the first bowl.
+Mix together the lightly beaten egg and the milk in the second bowl and place the Panko breadcrumbs into the third.

 Prepare the pork chops by first dredging each chop in the flour.
 Shake off the excess and then dip into the egg and milk mixture so that both sides are coated.
 Finally, push each chop into the Panko so it sticks to both sides.
 Set aside.